 is the world’s premier genealogical library online.
 It’s hard to be involved in this hobby and not to have heard of them.
-In part, that’s because they now have well over 17 billion records that include cornerstones of genealogy research, ie: Complete US Census records (including the 1940 census), Vital Records (birth, marriage, death, court, land and will), Military, Newspapers, Photos, Maps/Gazeteers and Immigration Records, all fully indexed.
-Unlike free sites like familysearch.org, these indexes link to the actual first hand records.
+In part, that’s because they now have well over 20 billion records that include cornerstones of genealogy research, ie: Complete US Census records (including the 1940 census), Vital Records (birth, marriage, death, court, land and will), Military, Newspapers, Photos, Maps/Gazeteers and Immigration Records, all fully indexed.
+Unlike free sites like familysearch.org, these indexes often link to the actual first hand records.

 Ancestry is a good place to co-ordinate family tree development with other family members.
 You start your tree with you or your child’s name and others can add to this tree.
 If their information varies from yours, it’s differences will be saved as an alternate take.
 This is a big plus because it’s so simple.
 If you are new to family history research, Ancestry will guide you through the process.
 Before you know it you are likely to have a significant family tree.
 The viewer should be aware that any family trees on any research site submitted by amateur genealogists, is 2nd hand information and should only be taken as a guide for further research.
 Ancestry is working to improve this by enabling family members to link original first hand sources that support their research on their submitted trees.
 We are seeing increased accuracy in their family databases because of this.
-Ancestry is also the only online subscription library site I know that has a DNA service available to members.

 Ancestry has wonderful advantages.
 Their database is so large, you are likely to get many matches to any individual being researched.
 They will give you your best matches first.
 Even better, they have a new feature that has tabs showing you all first hand record matches for the person you are researching on one handy screen.
 If you should choose to participate in their DNA project, they have the largest one by far with over 2 million participants.
 This will help you find persons with common ancestors back about 5 or 6 generations typically on your mother’s and father’s side.